“Write the Story You Haven’t Told”

 Joylynn’s title, If I Ruled the World (JOY), earned a book blurb from Grammy Award-Winning Artist, Erykah Badu.
 An All Night Man (Joylynn M. Jossel), an anthology she penned with New York Times Bestselling Author Brenda Jackson, earned the Borders Bestselling African American Romance Award.
 Her Urban Fiction title, Dollar Bill (JOY), appeared in Newsweek and has been translated to Japanese.
 Her children's book, The Secret Olivia Told Me (N. Joy), received an American Library Association Coretta Scott King Honor.
 Scholastic Books acquired the book club rights, and the book has sold over 100,000 copies to date.

-With over 30 publications in print and over three-quarters of a million books sold (12,500 which were sold from the trunk of her car as a self-published author), there are still stories Joylynn hasn’t told.
+With almost 40 publications in print and over three-quarters of a million books sold (12,500 which were sold from the trunk of her car as a self-published author), there are still stories Joylynn hasn’t told.
 She’s not the only one.
 Everyone has a story inside of them; one they desire to tell but don’t know where to start, one that has been buried so deeply they are afraid to start, or one they've started but need help finishing.

 Bill Clinton, years back, right after he had his first memoir published, said, "Anybody over fifty owes it to his family to write down everything that's happened during his life and pass it on."

 Although this statement rings loud with truth, a person shouldn’t wait until they’re 50, as tomorrow isn’t promised.
 So let’s start writing that story today, regardless of age, so that tomorrow our words will live to free ourselves of the story or stories that are inside of us, as well as, perhaps, free others—as words have the power to do that, you know.

 -Getting the story idea out of your head and onto paper, as well as determining why you want to write this story, and then determine how you want to tell the story